-Objective: This qualitative study explores the underlying barriers to oral healthcare from the perspective of the caregivers as well as people who living with them.
+Objective: People with intellectual disability often have poor oral health, which can negatively impact their quality of life.
+It has been unclear which barriers that contributes to this, especially among institutionalized intellectual disability in Padang city.
+This qualitative study explores the underlying barriers to oral healthcare from the perspective of the caregivers as well as people who living with them.

-Material and Method: Qualitative exploration was undertaken using in-depth interviews with caregivers in the public intellectual disability institution, Padang city.
+Material and Methods: Qualitative exploration was undertaken using in-depth interviews with caregivers in the public intellectual disability institution, Padang city.
 Data were collected from three caregivers.
 Thematic analysis identified key themes to explore in depth of the barrier oral healthcare among individuals with ID used N-vivo software.